Thuy-Dung-Nguyen/MD-subtypes/README.md

 # INTRODUCTION
-In this folder the code accompanying the paper:
+In this folder the code accompanying the manuscript:

 ### Genetic heterogeneity and subtypes of major depression